 “I will not,” he repeated harshly.
 “Not until you come down from that horse and go home with me.”

 “I’m not going home,” Wei Wuxian replied.

 The reality of it had not solidified for him until he said it so plainly.
 It did so then, pulling heavily at his heart, unable for all of his regrets to make him change his mind.

 He laughed.
 He felt like crying.
 “Jiang Cheng, you can’t understand,” he told his shidi.
 “You’ll never be able to understand.
 Please, just—let it go.
 Let me go.”

-“I can,” Jiang Cheng said, looking as brave and foolish as he did on the day he had first asked Wei Wuxian for tips in archery, on the first day their sparrs had ended in his victory, on the first day they had seen each other after Wei Wuxian became mature.
+“I can,” Jiang Cheng said, looking as brave and foolish as he did on the day he had first asked Wei Wuxian for tips in archery or when their sparrs had ended in his victory for the first time.
 “I can understand if you just tell me.”

 But this was no trick to split an arrow in two; this was no training to pull each other up from afterward, and no heartfelt reunion in the shape of awkward sideways touches.

 “Say goodbye to the kids for me, please,” Wei Wuxian told him.

 He kicked into his horse’s side to hurry it forward, calling for the others to follow, ignoring the cry of his name that split the sky behind them as surely as wind and rain did.

 The Wen sect remnants followed him through the hills of the Burial Mounds with fear haunting their every step.
 They huddled close together, qianyuan and zhongyong scents gone sour with fright, all of them old enough to have seen another generation grow and take power.